Forge FC downs HFX Wanderers in Canadian Premier League championship game

 Time and location of the Canadian Championship final has yet to be announced.

-Forge went 6-1-4 through the tournament, with its lone loss coming 3-2 to Toronto's York 9 FC on Aug.
-26. Saturday's win extended its unbeaten run in the bubble to six games (4-0-2).

-HFX went 4-3-4, with earlier losses of 2-1 to Calgary's Cavalry FC on Aug.
+HFX went 4-3-4 at the tournament, with earlier losses of 2-1 to Calgary's Cavalry FC on Aug.
 23 and 5-0 to Pacific FC of Langford, B.C.
 The loss to Pacific came Tuesday in a meaningless game with a reserve lineup after the Halifax team had already qualified for the championship game.

+HFX came into the season with just seven returning players after finishing bottom of the table in 2019 with a 6-12-10 overall record over the spring and fall seasons.

+"We showed that we can run with the big boys in this league," said Halifax captain Andre Rampersad.
+"I can never be more proud of these guys.
+We keep working and we come back stronger next year."

-The two finalists tied 1-1 twice during the tournament — Aug.
+The two finalists had tied 1-1 twice earlier at the tournament — Aug.
 19 in the first stage and Sept.
 9 in the group stage.

-Both teams survived some sloppy play in the early going on a gusty day at the UPEI Artificial Turf Field.
+Both teams survived some sloppy play in the early going on a gusty day at the UPEI Artificial Turf Field with the stands empty.
 Babouli, the beneficiary of a Halifax giveaway, was on target in the sixth minute but his weak shot did not trouble Oxner.

 HFX had more of the ball but failed to turn that into scoring chances.